Residential vehicle crossing

 Heavy duty crossing

 If the crossing is shared by more than two residential properties, or if it'll be used by heavy trade vehicles, then you'll need a heavy duty vehicle crossing.

 Apply for a heavy duty vehicle crossing

 Extra heavy duty crossing

 This type of crossing suits locations that are regularly accessed by heavy trade vehicles.
 Crossings of this sort should be installed by a concrete placement contractor.

-Application for extra heavy duty vehicle crossing (PDF 43 kb)
+Apply for an extra heavy duty vehicle crossing

 Vehicle access in hill country

 Where it isn't feasible to construct Council's standard dished type vehicle crossing, you'll need to get our Road Asset Engineer's approval before you start work on the crossing.

 Requirements for vehicle access in hill and rural areas (PDF 43 kb)